nutanix-japan/ocp-gitp/docs/intro.md

 ## Agenda

+The lab is designed to take your through installing OCP cluster on Nutanix HCI, deploying workloads, and doing optional labs.

+1. Choose one installation of the OCP cluster methods:
--   OCP IPI installation
+   -   OCP IPI Installation
--   Nutanix Storage CSI
--   OCP and Nutanix NDB
--   OCP on Nutanix NCM
+   -   OCP on Nutanix NCM Installation
        -   OCP: Deploying OCP Cluster
        -   OCP: Scale out and Scale in OCP Cluster Worker Nodes
        -   OCP: Deploying Nutanix CSI Drivers for OCP Cluster
        -   OCP: Deploy using Red Hat Assited Installer
+   -   OCP Assisted Installation

+2. Setting up Nutanix Storage CSI

+   -   Nutanix Storage CSI

--   OCP and IPI installaation
+3. OCP and Nutanix NDB

+   - Using NDB deployed database as a datastore for a microservice application

--   Workloads on OCP
+4. Workloads on OCP
     -   Deploying Wordpress application on OCP
     -   Setting up Nutanix Objects as for backup target
     -   Deploying Kasten K10 backup applicaiton on OCP
     -   Backup and Restore Wordpress

--   Optional Labs
+5. Optional Labs
-    -   OCP: Deploy second OCP cluster using Calm
+    -   Deploy second OCP cluster using NCM
-    -   OCP: Provisioning storage to OCP Image Registry
+    -   Deploying IDP for OCP

 ## Initial Setup